-- 1. Remove/disengage any security devices that prohibit opening the computer. - Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
+- Remove/disengage any security devices that prohibit opening the computer. - Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
 Turn off the computer properly through the operating system, then turn off any external devices. - 4.
 Disconnect the power cord from the power outlet and disconnect any external devices. - △ CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-You must disconnect the power cord to avoid damage to the internal components of the computer. - If the computer is on a stand, remove the computer from the stand. - Remove the access panel. - 7.
-Locate the battery and battery holder on the system board. - NOTE: On some computer models, it may be necessary to remove an internal component to gain access to the battery.
+You must disconnect the power cord to avoid damage to the internal components of the computer. - 5.
+If the computer is on a stand, remove the computer from the stand. - 6.
+Remove the access panel. - 7.
+Locate the battery and battery holder on the system board.